 SummaryThe difference between architects and engineers can be confusing because their roles in building design can be similar.
 Students experience a bit of both professions by following a set of requirements and meeting given constraints as they create their own model parking garages.
 Teams experience the engineering design process first-hand as they design, build and test their models.
 They draw blueprints of their designs, select the construction materials and budget their expenditures.
 They also test their structures for strength and find their maximum loads.

 Engineers and architects work together to design structures, and often their responsibilities overlap.
-Engineers meet both requirements and constraints as they design and build structures.
+Engineers must meet both requirements and constraints as they design and build structures.

-Students should be able to perform basic measurements in metric units and should be familiar with using dollars in calculations.
+Students should be able to perform basic measurements in metric units and be familiar with using dollars in calculations.

 After this activity, students should be able to:

 - Give examples of architects' and engineers' roles in building design.

 - Explain the difference between a requirement and a constraint.